Bruvik Municipality

 Bruvik is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1870 until its dissolution in 1964.
-At the time of its dissolution, the municipality covered 391 km2 on both sides of the Veafjorden, the innermost part of the Sørfjorden, including the southeastern part of the island of Osterøy.
-The administrative centre of the municipality was the village of Bruvik where Bruvik Church is located.
+The 363 km2 municipality existed from 1870 until its dissolution in 1964.
+The area is now divided between Osterøy Municipality and Vaksdal Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Bruvik, where Bruvik Church is located.
+Other villages in the municipality included Dale, Dalegarden, Vaksdal, Stanghelle, and Stamneshella.